 The user clicks Login within the application.

-response_typeparameter that indicates the type of requested credential (ID Token, Access Token, or both).
+response_typeparameter that indicates the type of requested credential (ID Token and authorization code).
 It also passes along a

 form_postto ensure security.